Non-custodial · recurring + one-time · multi-chain

 Invoice & pay

 Each renewal issues an invoice and emails the customer a one-click pay link.
 One click, one signature, renewed.
-Works on every wallet on every chain.
+Works with any wallet the buyer already holds, on every chain we support.

 ERC-20 allowance